Glory (Britney Spears album): Recording and production

-Music and lyrics
+Composition

 Since the beginning of the album's recording process, Spears insisted that she wanted to do something different with the project and take a "left turn."
 During a Tumblr Q&A with fans in July 2016, when asked about the style of the album, Spears responded with "I'll just say this...
 We really explored some new things."
 On August 5, she revealed in a phone-in radio interview on the segment On Air with Ryan Seacrest that the album "took a lot of time, but I think we brought it to a level where I was really, really happy with what I had; it's cool, it's really different [...] there are like two or three songs that go in the direction of more urban that I've wanted to do for a long time now, and I just haven't really done that."
 Glory is primarily a pop, R&B, and dance-pop record with influences of EDM and hip hop.